Our office will be closed for Christmas and New Years December 20th-January 3th. We will be back in the office January 4th.

 1999 We began Native seed collections and propagation of domestic seeds of our own varieties.

 2000-Current Angela Rose, our daughter, started Oregon Wholesale Seed Company in 2000 to market seed that we and others produce on the wholesale markets.
 She also markets the production services of this farm and selected farms for seed production.

 Angela, at the same time started Silver Falls Seed Company which offers seed that is produced on our farm, and a few others, directly to the consumer and to retailers in an attractive ready to use package.
 This company also uses this as an educational tool to teach about agriculture.
 She offers the Silver Falls labeled seed as well as custom labeled seed for whatever occasion or business in smaller quantities than most companies offer.
-She is married and has two daughters and a son.
+She is married and has two daughters and two sons.

 Travis Loe is our youngest and is currently working on our farm.
 He attended Linn Benton Community College for Diesel Mechanics.
 He is married and has two sons and a daughter.

 6 Generations on this farm and over 100 years of success!